Casey's General Stores: Now For The Downside (NASDAQ:CASY)

 The company's share price held up well while the lockdowns were in place, even achieving a YTD gain up until this week's release of its latest earnings report (see figure).
 It has strongly outperformed the broader energy sector over the same period despite the fact that the lockdown orders caused demand for retail fuels to decline rapidly in March and April.

 The company's FQ4 earnings report for the period through April 30 showed just how well some of its operations fared in the face of the lockdown orders.
-Revenue declined by 17% YoY as the prices of gasoline and diesel fuel fell sharply in March and April on week national demand (see figure).
+Revenue declined by 17% YoY as the prices of gasoline and diesel fuel fell sharply in March and April on weak national demand (see figure).
 GAAP EPS, on the other hand, increased from $0.68 to $1.67 over the same period.
 The YoY earnings increase was largely attributable to the fact that Casey's COGS declined by 25% over the same period, more than offsetting the impact of the lower revenue result.

 Somewhat surprisingly, the YoY earnings increase was attributable to the incredibly strong performance of the company's Fuel segment alone.
 That segment saw its gross profit margin soar from 7.5% in FQ 2019 to 19.9% in the latest quarter, causing its gross income to almost double over the same period.
 The company's food segments (Grocery & Other Merchandise, and Prepared Food & Fountain), by contrast, experienced modest YoY declines to both gross margins and gross income.
 The two segments' margins fell from 31.5% and 62.2% to 30.4% and 60.0%, respectively, on a YoY basis.
 Gross income declined by 2.4% and 12.8% for the respective segments over the same period.